mattloose/iterassemble/README.md

-# iterassemble
+# Virtual Genome Walking
-An iterative assembler for exploiting transcripts and whole genome reads from hard to assemble genomes.
+VGW is an iterative assembler that will locally assemble genome reads based on existing transcripts.
+This is designed for hard to assemble genomes where WGS assembly approaches fail.

-# Requirements
-BWA fastmap
+## Installation
+#### 1. Conda (OSX and Linux)

+  Download pre-requisits fermi-lite and SGA

+#### 2. Docker (All platforms)

+  Download dockerfile from ... and run as such:

+#### 3. Manual

+  Spend a long time downloading the following:
-BWA mem
+  * BWA
-bam2fastx (tophat)
-fqextract
-SOAPdenovo-63mer
+  * Tophat
+  * SOAPdenovo2
-cap3
+  * cap3
-timeout
-fml-asm
+  * fermi-lite
-sga
+  * sga
-gawk
+  * gawk
-BLAST+
+  * BLAST+
-BioPython
+  * BioPython
-multiprocessing
+  * multiprocessing
-subprocess
+  * GNU parallel
+  * mafft
+  * samtools